Looking ahead: vision and pace

 PaceBoss can't see your eyes.
 But the downstream signature of learning to look ahead shows up in the data:

 • Consistency percentage rises before best lap rises.
-A driver transitioning from "look at the apex" to "look past the apex" gets steadier across laps before they get faster.
+A driver transitioning to ahead-looking gets steadier across laps before they get faster.
 The pace-trend chart shows this as a narrowing trace spread without the bottom line dropping much.

 • Sector variance narrows in multi-corner sectors.
-Especially sectors with direction changes or a transition.
+Especially sectors with direction changes.
 A driver looking corner-by-corner will have variable sector times; a driver looking ahead executes the sector as a chunked unit and the total stabilises.

 Common ACC examples